CAMO-R/Rpackage/README.md

 ```

 Some of the dependences that are not on CRAN and Bioconductor can be downloaded at https://github.com/CAMO-R/other/tree/main/Package_dependences.

+MacOS users may encounter issues realted to C++ compiler in Big Sur.
+This tutorial might be helpful: http://yiqingxu.org/public/BigSurError.pdf

 ## Full tutorial (to be updated)